Anku5hk/Programmers_guide_to_Python/book.md

   * *fget* Optional[Callable]: The getter function.
   * *fset* Optional[Callable]: The setter function.
   * *fdel* Optional[Callable]: The deleter function.
-  * *doc* Optional[str]: Provide some information about this property.
+  * *doc* Optional[*str*]: Provide some information about this property.
 #####
 **Explanation**: It is a Pythonic way to use getters and setters in encapsulation. *property()* function simply allows assigning/altering private variable using the '.' operator without really exposing the real (private) variable.
 Using this function accessing/modifying becomes just as convenient as operating on a regular variable. *property()* can also be used as decorator for further convenience.
 For more implementation details check [Official Python docs](https://docs.python.org/3/howto/descriptor.html#properties).</br></br>
 **Descriptor vs Property**: Descriptors are the low-level mechanism behind allowing class variables to control what happens during attribute lookup.
 And properties are descriptors, they are a implementation of descriptors.
-Although one drawback using descriptors is that for creating a single variable a seperate class has to be defined, which is not the case with properties.
+Although one drawback using descriptors is that for creating a single variable a separate class has to be defined, which is not the case with properties.
 One can have multiple variables of such behaviour inside a single class using properties.
 ```Python
 ## Example: implement encapsulation using property
 class MyClass: